 Skiing in Manali is an important ritual that every traveler does here, you too should give a try.
 Then there is an old Manali town, a peaceful village full of guesthouses and cafes.
 Hadimba temple, dedicated to the wife of Bheem( one of the great characters of Mahabharata), to is very popular among visitors.

-Dalhousie- The hidden gem of Himachal Pradesh.
-Experience Dalhousie and its spectacular views, experience a lesser-explored yet much to adore hill station of Himachal.
+Dalhousie- The hidden gem of Himachal Pradesh is one of the top Himachal Pradesh tourist places.
+Experience Dalhousie and its spectacular views, experience a lesser-explored yet much to adore hill station of Himachal Pradesh.
 The place, as the name suggests, was a British ruled town.
 Once you reach here, you will be completely relaxed in its ambiance of tranquillity.

 Victorian and Scottish style majestic British architecture in Dalhousie will leave you in awe.
 You will discover fascinating people and their culture here.
 Shimla and Manali, at times, get packed with the crowd.
 At such times, Dalhousie is a good option.

 Khajjar- Our very own Switzerland.
 16 km away from Dalhousie is this quaint hill station called ‘Khajjiar.’
 Also called the ‘Mini Switzerland,’ all the appreciating words from thesaurus are less to define its beauty.
+This gorgeous valley is one of the best tourist places in Himachal Pradesh.
 Khajjiar does not have many accommodation options.
 Which in a way is a blessing in disguise as more it remains untouched; more it is unspoiled.
 While you stay at Dalhousie, you can have a short visit to Khajjiar.

 Kullu- A pristine valley.
 It is the paradise of every nature lover.
-Kullu is one of the most popular tourist spots in Himachal Pradesh.
+Kullu is one of the most popular tourist places in Himachal Pradesh.
 The adventure and peace of traveling in this pristine valley are just incomparable.
+It is indeed one of the best tourist places in Himachal Pradesh

-Kufri- The underated beauty of Himachal Kufri is a small hill yet really beautiful hill station in Himachal.
+Kufri one of the best places to see in Himachal Pradesh, underated beauty of Himachal Kufri is a small hill yet really beautiful hill station in Himachal Pradesh.
 Alike Dalhousie, it is also a good option to escape from the crowd.

 Kasol is a beautiful hill station in Himachal Pradesh in the Parvati Valley, known as Little Israel of India.
 It is just on the way to the holy city Manikaran and the best hill station in Himachal.
 The nearest railhead is Shimla.
 Take a bus from Delhi to Shimla and then take a cab which is approximately 381 km.
 Ideal for trekking in the forest – follow the path along the Parvati river.
 The Kherganga trek is enchanting where you can experience the hot springs.
 The Parvati Valley is an ideal path for trekking which is also known as ‘Stoner’s Paradise.